-- 3= Day is unknown; month (or a period of 30 days, not necessarily a calendar month) and year are precisely coded.
+- 1= Day, month and year are precisely coded; we have good information on the event. - 2= Day is assigned; month and year are precisely coded.
+The assigned date can either be one of several events that can be classified as the last; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3= Day is unknown; month (or a period of 30 days, not necessarily a calendar month) and year are precisely coded.
 The day is known to be in a given month or 30 day-period, but we are missing information on an exact date.
 Day is then set to the last day of the period. - 4= Month is assigned; year is coded precisely. - 5= Day and month are unknown, year is coded precisely.
 Day and month are set as precisely as possible.
-For example, if an event is known to have taken place sometime between January and August, the date is coded as 31 August of the coded year. - 6= Year is assigned.
-There is a wide disagreement between different sources, so that not even year can be coded precisely.
-The end year is assigned based on subjective judgment. - 7= Year is missing.
-No information on the end date is available; Enddate is set to 31 December of the last year recorded in the conflict.
+For example, if an event is known to have taken place sometime between January and August, the date is coded as 31 August of the coded year.

 As with the EpEndDate variable (3.19), this variable was previously taken directly from UCDP's Conflict Termination Dataset.
-However, since many dates have been revised (see above), this variable has also seen numerous changes.
+However, with the launch of the UCDP GED dataset, both EpEnd and EpEndDate is taken from this dataset.

-3.21 GWNoA
+3.22 GWNoA